-Have fun with the elderly: Empower the elderly to obtain economic, social, health and other resources through volunteering and corporate core competencies, and create business opportunities in the super-aged society A
+Have fun with the elderly: Empower the elderly to obtain economic, social, health and other resources through volunteering and corporate core competencies, and create business opportunities in the super-aged society

-Social Benefits - Assisting in the establishment of environmental-friendly composting facilities and repairing chicken coops for elderly disadvantaged individuals and individuals with disabilities in Heping District, Taichung, generating a monthly output of 3,000 eggs and gradually achieving the goal of economic selfsufficiency. - Assisting the Plahan Symbiosis Care Labor Cooperative in training 14 local caregivers and expanding the all-in-one elderly care model to the extremely remote Lishan tribe, helping 28 elderly individuals receive care and allowing them to age in place in their community. - Supporting the team's philosophy and taking concrete actions to assist them in promoting the symbiotic elderly lifestyle in other counties and cities.
-1 Commercial Benefits Support the Plahan Symbiosis Care Labor Cooperative to establish a successful model of "Interprofessional Integrated Case Management (All in One)" in Taichung Heping District Tribe, so as to promote a symbiotic senior lifestyle for the elderly.
+1 Social Benefits Assisting in the establishment of environmental-friendly composting facilities and repairing chicken coops for elderly disadvantaged individuals and individuals with disabilities in Heping District, Taichung, generating a monthly output of 3,000 eggs and gradually achieving the goal of economic self- sufficiency.
+Assisting the Plahan Symbiosis Care Labor Cooperative in training 14 local caregivers and expanding the all-in-one elderly care model to the extremely remote Lishan tribe, helping 28 elderly individuals receive care and allowing them to age in place in their community.
+Supporting the team's philosophy and taking concrete actions to assist them in promoting the symbiotic elderly lifestyle in other counties and cities. - Collaborating with the Taiwan Alzheimer's Disease Association to develop and produce 4,800 'emergency contact card keychains', a new type of anti-wandering device.
+These were distributed through the National Police Agency, the Taiwan Alzheimer's Disease Association operating locations around Taiwan, and the six major customer service centers of China Life to help Commercial Benefits Support the Plahan Symbiosis Care Labor Cooperative to establish a successful model of "Inter- professional Integrated Case Management (All in One)" in Taichung Heping District Tribe, so as to promote a symbiotic senior lifestyle for the elderly.
 Internally strengthen employees' understanding of the elderly population, and externally deepen the image of CDF using social innovation to care for the elderly.
 Continue to strengthen employees' service concepts and practical abilities, realizing their care and service for elderly disadvantaged clients.
-Introduced the Taiwan Alzheimer's Disease Association's dementiafriendly finance-related courses in 2022 to inspire internal staff to consider the needs of elderly Beneficiaries Elders and their families Elderly individuals, dementia patients, and their families.
-Mid- to long-term objectives (Mid-term: 2023-2024 Long-term: 2025~) Establish a successful model and replicate it in other regions. - Mid-term goal: Regarding itself as the 'Guardian of Elderly Finance,' CDF collaborates with professional institutions every year in multiple dimensions to Problems to be solved The issues of elderly care and health promotion in a super-aged society.
-Aging population, super-aged society, prevention and care of dementia, and dementia- friendly Programme of Action CDF and Plahan jointly promoting symbiotic senior lifestyles Dementia Friendly Initiative Subsidiaries / Units China Development Financial Holding China Life Insurance
+Introduced the Taiwan Alzheimer's Disease Association's dementiaficiendly finance-related courses in 2022 to inspire internal staff to consider the needs of elderly Beneficiaries Elders and their families Elderly individuals, dementia patients, and their families.
+Mid- to long-term objectives (Mid-term: 2023-2024 Long-term: 2025~) Establish a successful model and replicate it in other regions. - Mid-term goal: Regarding itself as the 'Guardian of Elderly Finance,' CDF collaborates with professional institutions every year in multiple dimensions to T Problems to be solved The issues of elderly care and health promotion in a super-aged society.
+Aging population, super-aged society, prevention and care of dementia, and dementia- friendly finance.
+T Programme of Action CDF and Plahan jointly promoting symbiotic senior lifestyles Dementia Friendly Initiative Subsidiaries / Units China Development Financial Holding China Life Insurance